-But despite that huge clause in his contract he could still earn an additional €2.5m per year.
+But despite that huge clause in his contract, he could still earn an additional €2.5m per year.
 Besides these, he has earned over €20m in the last 10 years having signed a deal with Nike during his FC Barcelona days.

 08) Raul – 85 million Euros

 Raul is a new entry into this list.
-After regularly topping Real Madrid’s top earners list in his 16 years with the Real Madrid football team, Raul made a consistent salary of €7m per year.
+After regularly topping Real Madrid’s top earner’s list in his 16 years with the Real Madrid football team, Raul made a consistent salary of €7m per year.

 Besides his regular salary, he also earned another €14m in his two years at Gazprom-backed Schalke.
 Then he added to that amount by earning another €10m when he spent two seasons at Qatari’s Al-Sadd and has now joined New York Cosmos for an undisclosed salary and will play and head up the youth academy of the football club.

-Despite good on field portfolio, he has also earned extensively in his business Scar Sports Europe and has also invested heavily in renewable energies.
+Despite good on-field portfolio, he has also earned extensively in his business Scar Sports Europe and has also invested heavily in renewable energies.
 Besides football and business, he also owns 20 percent shares of a property company called Luri, and an energy company called Cadmus.

 07) Samuel Eto’o – 87 million Euros

 Chelsea player Samuel Eto’o earned a lucrative amount of money playing for Anzhi Makhachkala.
-Before that Eto’o had also won two back to back UEFA Champions League title while playing for FC Barcelona (2009) and Inter Milan (2010) where he earned €10m a year at FC Barcelona and a total of €12m at Inter Milan before moving to a €5m a year contact with Chelsea.
+Before that Eto’o had also won two back to back UEFA Champions League title while playing for FC Barcelona (2009) and Inter Milan (2010) where he earned €10m a year at FC Barcelona and a total of €12m at Inter Milan before moving to a €5m a year contract with Chelsea.

 Besides these high salaries, Eto’o also signed lucrative deals with Puma and Ford.
-But despite all these Eto’o has poured a lot of income into launching the Samuel Eto’o Laikipia Unity Football Academy in Kenya and though the Academy is in its final stages of launch, the initiative will get him a lot more attention and income in coming years.
+But despite all these Eto’o has poured a lot of income into launching the Samuel Eto’o Laikipia Unity Football Academy in Kenya and through the Academy is in its final stages of launch, the initiative will get him a lot more attention and income in coming years.